 Firas Mahadeen, a leading member of the movement and a young leftist activist, told CNN that the group will continue "peaceful protests" and that the situation now is at a "point of no return."

 "The Jordanian people will rise. ...
 All Jordanians are 24th of March," said Mahadeen, his head bandaged after he was injured in Friday's clashes.

 The group branded itself as the March 24th movement after the start of a sit-in Thursday near Jamal Abed Alnasser square.

-The demonstrations turned violent as government loyalists clashed with protesters calling for the dissolution of parliament, an elected government and constitutional reforms.
+The second day of the demonstration turned violent as government loyalists clashed with protesters calling for the dissolution of parliament, an elected government and constitutional reforms.

 Dozens were injured as the two sides converged in a hail of rocks and swinging sticks, according to protest organizers and the government.
 At least 62 people and 58 security force members were injured, the country's General Security Directorate said.

 Al-Bakhit blamed the clashes on the country's powerful Islamic Action Front -- the political wing of the Muslim Brotherhood -- accusing the group of trying to stir strife in the country.